maitag/formula/README.md

 	returns the max depth of parameter bindings

 set(a:Formula):Formula
-	copy all from another Formula to this (keeps the own name if it is defined)
+	copy all from another Formula to this (keeps it's own name if defined)

-copy(depth:Int = -1):Formula
+copy(?depth:Int):Formula
-	returns a copy of this Formula down to the depth level
+	returns a full copy of this Formula or optional to a specified depth level

 toString(?depth:Null<Int>, ?plOut:String):String
 	returns the mathmatical expression in form of a string